wp-plugins/photo-book-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-UNLIMITED Page Flip Books for Images with Custom Controls
+UNLIMITED Page Flip Books for Images with Custom Settings

 == Description ==
 Simple but Amazing Gallery Books for Images where you can add multiple images and sort them as per your need, Builtin media uploader is also added.